KonradHoeffner/tempoguide/index.md

 Basics are a trap in this deck but a necessary evil due to Blood Moon.
 If you play Harbinger, then you have to consider the Swamp at some point.
 This is thinking that deserves nuance but I think more often than not we are hurting ourselves with fetching basics.
-Wasteland is often more important as a mana source for clues than to pick off an opponent's land, we want to draw clues and ninjitsu katios and cast Barrowgoyfs.
+Wasteland is often more important as a mana source for clues than to pick off an opponent's land, we want to draw clues and ninjitsu Kaitos and cast Barrowgoyfs.
 Wastelanding can open ourselves up to Daze, wastelanding can seriously harm our progression.
 I need to smell blood or have good information to blindly wasteland the opponent.